-Traditionally speaking, the term Berber referred to carpet that was light in color with flecks of darker colors in it (usually brown or gray) and woven with a distinctive loop pile that attaches to the backing and remains uncut.
+The term Berber generally refers to carpet that's overall light in color with flecks of darker colors (usually brown or gray) and woven with a distinctive loop pile that attaches to the backing and remains uncut.
 It's inspired by the weaving style of the Berber people of North Africa.

-Typically, the Berber fleck was found most often in looped styles of carpeting, and the term Berber began to be associated with looped carpet.
-As looped styles became more popular, the color choices became more varied, so that instead of being offered only in flecked or multi-colors, looped carpet came to be available in solid colors as well.
-However, the name Berber stuck, and so today the name most commonly refers to the looped style and not the color.
+Typically, Berber is found most often in looped styles of carpeting.
+As looped styles became more popular, the color choices became more varied.
+So instead of being offered only in the flecked or multi-colors associated with Berber, looped carpet came to be available in solid colors as well.
+However, the name Berber stuck, so today the name most commonly refers to the looped style and not the color.

 One of the reasons that Berber has become increasingly popular is that it has a reputation for being less expensive than other residential carpet styles.
 Berber carpeting is available at many different price points, some of which could be comparable in price to other cut-pile styles.

 It is true, however, that Berber tends to offer more "bang for your buck" compared to other styles, meaning that for the same price, you will likely get more durability from the Berber than from the cut pile.
 There are several reasons for this.

 The first reason is that many Berbers are made from olefin fiber.
 Olefin is much less costly than other fibers such as nylon or wool.

 Another reason that Berbers tend to be lower priced than their cut-pile counterparts is that they are less expensive to manufacture.
 All carpets begin as looped styles.
 To make cut piles such as Saxonies and friezes, the top of the loops are sheared off.
 Berbers stay looped, so this part of the manufacturing process can, therefore, be skipped.

 Another reason for Berber's popularity is the belief that Berber is more durable than other styles of residential carpet.
 Indeed, fiber is generally stronger in looped form than it is in cut form, but that doesn’t mean that all Berbers are more durable than other styles.